Introduction to Scientific Working,

 Of course, you can also take these classes independently, but we’d be happy to welcome you in our Bachelor@IAIK program spanning multiple, ideally all three, of these classes.

 Between October and December we ask students to pick some project together with an advisor.
-As part of ISW (Introduction to Scientific Working) you will learn the scientific process hands-on on your personal Bachelor@IAIK topic, with a focus on research methods, as well as writing and presentation skills.
+As part of ISW (Introduction to Scientific Working) you will learn the scientific process hands-on on your personal Bachelor@IAIK topic, with a focus on research methods, as well as writing and presentation skills (Deliverables: Text Document and Presentation).
 At the same time, this will provide you with a solid background for your Bachelor Project and Bachelor Thesis.
 Of course, you can also pick a project together with your advisor without doing ISW.

 As soon you found the right topic and advisor, we recommend starting your Bachelor Project, between November and February.
 The Bachelor Project is a hands-on research experience, where you will work on real-world scientific questions together with us.
-The Bachelor Project is focused on doing actual scientific research, but it also involves briefly writing up your results.
+The Bachelor Project is focused on doing actual scientific research, but it also involves briefly writing up your results (Deliverables: Text Document).
 It can be a great foundation for a Bachelor Thesis and go well hand-in-hand with ISW (Introduction to Scientific Working).

 In February your research project should be fully defined when you start your Bachelor Thesis.
-The Bachelor Thesis consists of both, doing actual scientific research, but also presenting it in the form of a written thesis document, and a presentation of your work.
+The Bachelor Thesis consists of both, doing actual scientific research, but also presenting it in the form of a written thesis document, and a presentation of your work (Deliverables: Text Document and Presentation).

 We offer 2 “intensive blocks” of work at IAIK.
 These blocks are put into time slots which do not interfere with the usual lecture times.
 These blocks have a duration of 9-10 work days.
 This is the plan:

-Oct 19: Presentation of topics.
+Oct 29: Presentation of topics.
 Get informed.
 Start ISW.
-Location: TBD.
+Location: Youtube + Discord.

 November – December: Work on ISW, further specify your topic with your advisor and start your Bachelor Project